davewalker60/pmdup/pages/attractions.md

 ## Sargasso / Sargassum

 Since 2011, sargasso/sargassum has been breaking off from the [Sargasso Sea](https://en.wikipedia.org/wiki/Sargasso_Sea){:target="_blank"} in alarming rates and coming on shore in Florida and the Caribbean.
 The "season" has typically been from April to September, but has started as early as February in a couple of recent years.
-Feb '24 was far better than Feb '22 & '23.
-Predictions for Feb '25 are not yet available.
+Feb '24 & '25 were far better than Feb '22 & '23.
+Predictions for Feb '26 are not yet available.

+## Sea lice

+When the sargasso gets bad, jellyfish larvae (commonly called *sea lice*) can get into your bathing suit and cause a rash known as [seabather's eruption](https://en.wikipedia.org/wiki/Seabather%27s_eruption){:target="_blank"}.
+Various dancers suggest vinegar, topical anti-itch creams (such as [Ivarest](https://ivarest.com/){:target="_blank"}), and even your own pee as potential ways to get relief.

 ## La brisa caribe